mavihS-0/Code-For-Good-Team-26/IVR/README.md

 - The file acts as a buffer for storing IVR-related data.
 - Once the function is called to push data to the MongoDB database, the CSV file is automatically truncated.

+### Push to Database Script (push-to-DB.py)

+- This script is responsible for pushing the content of the `ivr.csv` file row by row to the MongoDB used by the website.
+- The script ensures that data is not duplicated by automatically truncating the `ivr.csv` file after successful data insertion into the database.